SVKruik/Discord-Bots-v1/Ko-Fi Information/bot-taxus.md

-# MultiCube - Bot Description: Cercis
+# MultiCube - Bot Description: Taxus

-This is the product description of our bot: Cercis.
+This is the product description of our bot: Taxus.

 ---